writemorecode/thesis/chapters/analysis.typ

 == Algorithm discussion

+=== Naive local search algorithm

-As demonstrated by the results of the algorithm in @results_section, the current algorithm can perform poorly for certain problem instances.
+As demonstrated by the results of the first described algorithm in @results_section, this algorithm can perform poorly for certain problem instances.
 Specifically, we saw that the chose buy machines of only a single type, despite the fact that this machine type was the most expensive of all.
 The reason for this was the rudimentary algorithms for selecting a new bin type and packing jobs into open bins.